-- cosmetic product, judgment of 17 December 2020, A.M. (Étiquetage des produits cosmétiques), C-667/19, EU:C:2020:1039). - Nor should the reference to 'interactions' and 'adverse effects' lead to the conclusion that the product is being presented in a specifically medicinal manner.
-Although it is true that such information bears some similarity to the compulsory information that must appear on the package leaflet of a medicinal product (see Article 59(1)(c)(iii) and Article 59(1)(e) of Directive 2001/83), the information required for labelling medical devices in accordance with point 13.3 of Annex I to Directive 93/42 also includes special operating instructions (j) and warnings and/or information on any precautions to be taken (k). - Finally, the fact that the product is distributed through pharmacies should not constitute a special circumstance in support of the applicant presenting it as a medicinal product rather than a medical device.
-This is because pharmacy-exclusive distribution is not reserved for medicinal products under German law, but is instead also provided for in respect of certain medical devices.
+- cosmetic product, judgment of 17 December 2020, A.M. (Étiquetage des produits cosmétiques), C-667/19, EU:C:2020:1039). - Nor should the reference to 'precautions' lead to the conclusion that the product is being presented in a specifically medicinal manner.
+Although it is true that such information bears some similarity to the compulsory information that must appear on the package leaflet of a medicinal product (see Article 59(1)(c)(ii) of Directive 2001/83), the information required for labelling medical devices in accordance with point 13.3 of Annex I to Directive 93/42 also includes special operating instructions (j) and warnings and/or information on any precautions to be taken (k). - Finally, the fact that the product is distributed through pharmacies should not constitute a special circumstance in support of the applicant presenting it as a medicinal product rather than a medical device.
+This is because pharmacy-exclusive distribution is not reserved for medicinal products under German law, but is instead also provided for in respect of certain medical devices. - The question as to whether the information provided in English on the applicant's product pages can be used to evaluate the presentation of products marketed in Germany is doubtful.
+While it is true that a German consumer may also find this information through an internet search and that a large part of the relevant public should also be able to understand English information, that information is not used to market the product at issue in Germany.
+Nevertheless, the reference to clinical studies or to proven efficacy and safety of a product should also not automatically exclude classification as a medical device.